 Nowadays, fuel refiners are under a lot of pressure to reduce sulfur content in order to meet new emissions-control standards.
 While that’s meant to help protect the environment, a side-effect is that the quality of distillate fuels today is notably lower.
 Fuels have more undesirable elements and aren’t as stable.

-One way in which diesel fuels today suffer because of this is lubricity.
+One way in which diesel suffers today is lubricity.
 As mentioned above, refiners are under a lot of pressure to lower sulfur content.
 The most cost-effective way of removing sulfur is through hydroprocessing, a process in which sulfur is removed and replaced with hydrogen.
-A side-effect of this process, however, is that the hydrogen tends to react with and remove the compounds that provide diesel fuel with adequate lubricity.
+A side-effect of this process, however, is that the hydrogen tends to react with and remove the compounds that provide diesel with adequate lubricity.

 Another important reason for using additives is to prevent “fuel gelling.”
-Diesel fuel has what is called a “gel point.”
+Diesel has what is called a “gel point.”
 The gel point of diesel fuel is the temperature at which diesel or biodiesel will freeze.
 Once frozen, it can no longer be pumped through your vehicle’s fuel lines.
-Anti-gel additives are thus often used to prevent fuel gelling.
-They accomplish this by stopping paraffin wax crystals from forming.
+Anti-gel additives prevent gelling by stopping paraffin wax crystals from forming.

-Lastly, diesel fuel additives can reduce your vehicle’s carbon dioxide emissions.
-Diesel-powered vehicles are widely known for the negative effect they have on the environment.
+Lastly, additives can reduce your vehicle’s carbon dioxide emissions.
+Diesel-powered vehicles are widely known for the negative effects they have on the environment.
 Additives can help alleviate that, to a degree.

-Sadly, choosing which diesel fuel additive to buy isn’t always straightforward.
+Sadly, choosing a fuel additive isn’t a straightforward process.
 However, we hope you’ve realized just how important diesel fuel additives are.
 With a bit of trial and error, you should be able to find the product that works best for your vehicle.